fbnlsr/my-website/src/en/about/index.md

 method3Text: |
   I adhere to **coding standards** and utilize tools such as **Prettier** or **PHPCS** to deliver code that meets standards and has a high level of **maintainability**.
 ---
-I mainly work with modern tools and frameworks, such as **Symfony, Vue.js, WordPress, Gridsome, Eleventy...**
+I mainly work with modern tools and frameworks, such as **Symfony, Vue.js, WordPress, Eleventy...**

 I'm a web developper with over **15 years of experience**, and I've been a freelancer since 2012.